19hours/sg-statutes/Acts/Prisons Act.md

 Sections 53(1)(b) and 82

-Disqualification from being released for home detention under section 52
+Disqualification from Being Released for Home Detention under Section 52

-1. A prisoner is disqualified from being released for home detention if the prisoner —
+A prisoner is disqualified from being released for home detention if the prisoner —

 (1) has, in respect of the same sentence of imprisonment, previously been released for home detention under section 52 and the order for his release under that section has expired or has been revoked;